 - International Purchases

 - Is the issuing country for your card different from your country of residence?
 If so, your card might not be approved.
-If you experience trouble using the card, contact Udemy Support and we can look into this for you.
+If you experience trouble using the card, contact our support team and we can look into this for you.

 - Too Many Attempts / Card Usage in 24 hours